jon-cook1/BlackJack/README.md

 ### Installation

-1. Ensure Python 3.x is installed on your system.
-2. Download or clone this repository to your local machine.
+1. Clone this repository or download the game files to your local machine.

 ### How to Run